 Hospice care is a philosophy of caring that assists those nearing the end of life.
 It is a way of providing care designed to give dignity and provide a sense of personal fulfillment to the dying.
 The focus is on the patient and family, and the emphasis is on quality of life rather than quantity of life.

 Hospice searches for meaningful treatment of terminally ill patients and their families by uniting medicine with compassion and caring.
-In short, the goal of all hospice care is to relieve symptoms in order to attain comfort and better a patient’s quality of life.
+In short, the goal of all hospice care is to relieve symptoms in order to attain comfort and improve a patient’s quality of life.

 Palliative Care is both a method of administering “comfort” care and increasingly, an administered system of palliative care offered most prevalently by hospitals.
 As an adjunct or supplement to some of the more “traditional” care options, both hospice and palliative care protocols call for patients to receive a combined approach where medications, day-to-day care, equipment, bereavement counseling, and symptom treatment are administered through a single program.

-Dr. Danielle Grandrimo, dedicated herself to making sure patients and families were well cared for and comfortable during the difficult last phase of her patients lives.
-With her specialized knowledge of medical care, including pain management.
-Her goal was to provide care that improved the quality of her patient’s last days by extending a hand of compassion.
+Dr. Danielle Grandrimo dedicated herself to making sure patients and families were well cared for and comfortable during the difficult last phase of her patients lives.
+With her specialized knowledge of medical care, including pain management, her goal was to provide care that improved the quality of her patient’s last days by extending a hand of compassion.